The above image shows our Tropical Crystal watch on the left.

 Art Is Focused More On Aesthetics Than On Functionality.

-Another difference between art and design is whether the main focus is on aesthetics (with art) or functionality (with design).
-This is related to the previous part of the definition of art, but is somewhat different (since aesthetics is not necessarily the same as enjoyment, and can even be the opposite).
+Another difference between art and design is whether the main focus is on aesthetics (art) or functionality (design).
+This is related to the previous part of the definition of art, but is somewhat different, since aesthetics is not necessarily the same as enjoyment, and can even be the opposite.
 For more on the meaning of aesthetics and how it relates to watches, see my blog post on aesthetic watches.

-Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the artisans who made fine jewellery (although there is some cross-over).
+Watchmakers have, for most of their history, seen themselves as mechanical engineers, rooted in functionality, unlike the craftspeople (now called “artisans”) who made fine jewellery (although there is some crossover).

-To me, these are examples of watches with an art jewellery influence, because, unlike the fine jewellery focus on smooth polished surfaces, these timepieces align with art jewellery which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms).
+To me (although no-one else seems to have noticed it), these are examples of watches with an art jewellery influence, because, unlike the fine jewellery focus on smooth polished surfaces, these timepieces align with art jewellery which often uses rough, complex, organic, fractal, or broken surfaces (as well as similarly complex forms).

 A watch can be art even if it has a function, if most of the focus is on the aesthetic.
 The converse is also relevant . . . some watches now have no timekeeping function, like the Haldimann H9 (below), but that doesn’t automatically make them art.

 There are a lot of watches these days, especially those which might be seen as unusual or creative, which use engineering with varying degrees of aesthetic focus.
 Some are designed primarily for function but are also undeniably beautiful.
-Others involve designing functional components in ways which are not based on what is most practical, but instead focus, to a significant degree, on what looks interesting, while still maintaining functionality.
+Others involve designing functional components in ways which are not based on what is most practical, but instead focus, to a significant degree, on what looks interesting (as well as being impressive accomplishments), while still maintaining functionality.

 Other watches go further in terms of adding decorative elements which have no time-related functionality at all.

-Our own watches (below) are also examples of timepieces very much more focused on aesthetics than functionality (although they do tell the time) . . .
+Our own watches (below) are also examples of timepieces very much more focused on aesthetics than functionality, although their time-telling function does make them part of the evolution of horology . . .

-There are many watches with time-displays which are unusual, or minimal in size.
-UnconstrainedTime watches are very unusual in that they use the fact that their time-display is very minimal, to allow the main focus of the whole watch to be about the exploration of freely chosen aesthetics, which are unrelated to the engineering or fine jewellery influences of conventional watchmaking.
+There are many watches with time-displays which are unusual, or of a small footprint compared to the whole watch.
+UnconstrainedTime watches are very unusual in that they use the fact that our time-display is very simple and small foot-print to allow the main focus of the whole watch to be about the exploration of freely chosen aesthetics which are unrelated to the engineering or fine jewellery influences of conventional watchmaking.

 Examples include the techno circle graphic aesthetics of our Techno Circle #1 watch:

-. . . and the fascinating forms of a poppy seed pod which that our Poppy Seed Pod watch are based on:
+. . . and the fascinating organic forms of a poppy seed pod which our Poppy Seed Pod watch are based on:

 Decorative Arts.

-Definitions of fine art, design, etc. have evolved over the years, and I recommend each of us to think for ourselves on these matters rather than following the conventions.
-Gaining the understandings to form one’s own opinions, seems, to me, to be a necessary part of being a unique individual, as most people like to see themselves these days.
+Definitions of fine art, design, etc. are continually evolving, as well as being controversial, and I recommend each of us to think for ourselves on these matters rather than following the conventions.
+Gaining the understanding needed in order to form one’s own opinions, seems, to me, to be a necessary part of being a unique individual, as most people like to see themselves these days.

 Looking at the fundamentals . . . the term “decoration” itself usually refers to an addition intended to make something more attractive.
 Mr Chris Hall, Watches Editor for MrPorter.com says “When a watch is sensationally decorated, artistic skill can be deployed, but this is purely decoration.
 It is embellishment of an object that has a role to play beyond the art itself.“

 Whether an element of a watch is decorative depends on if it’s fundamental to what the watch is, or if it is an additional element, with there being degrees of how decorative an element of a watch is.
-Of course, a judgment on what a watch really “is”, is, to some extent at least, a matter of personal opinion.
+Of course, a judgment on what a watch really “is” as a whole, is, to some extent at least, a matter of personal opinion.

 Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality during the first world war, for officers to precisely time military manoeuvres without needing to reach into their pockets.
 They became popular in general society after the war ended (although pocket watches continued to be used on the railroads).

-The quartz crisis further polarized watches into either expensive and beautifully decorated pieces, or relatively cheap functional objects with no interest in beauty, leading the Swiss watchmaking industry to become even more focused on higher priced, beautiful timepieces to distinguish themselves from the field of mass-production.
+The quartz crisis further polarized watches into either expensive and beautifully decorated pieces, or relatively cheap functional objects with no interest in beauty, leading the Swiss watchmaking industry to become even more focused on higher priced, beautiful timepieces to distinguish themselves from mass-produced watches.

 Collaborations between an artist and a watchmaker don’t really result in something which is, as a whole, a unique new piece of art.
-Most of them are more accurately seen as a watch with some art in it or on it, i.e. an act of addition, or decoration, such as with the fascinating Swatch artist collaborations:
+Most of them could legitimately be seen as a watch with some art in it or on part of it, i.e. an act of addition, or decoration, such as with the fascinating Swatch artist collaborations:

 Art Has Special Focus